Updated

 As you approach retirement age, you may be thinking about how Medicare will cover your healthcare needs.
+Medicare is a federal program that helps people over 65 and other Americans with certain conditions or disabilities pay for their medical coverage.
 While Medicare offers a wide range of health benefits, one area that often causes confusion is vision care.
 Understanding what Medicare covers—and what it doesn’t—can help you plan for your eye health as you age.
+Below you'll find answers to:

 Original Medicare, which includes Part A (Hospital Insurance) and Part B (Medical Insurance), does not cover routine vision care.
 This means that services like annual eye exams, eyeglasses, and contact lenses are not included.
 If you need these services, you’ll typically have to pay out of pocket.